ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ### Use generated EDI libraries as standalone REST services

-The EDI libraries generated above can also be compiled to a JAR file (using the `bal build` command) and executed as a standalone Ballerina service that processes EDI files via a REST interface.
-This is useful for micro services environments where the EDI processing functionality can be deployed as a separate micro service.
+The EDI libraries generated above can also be compiled into a JAR file (using the `bal build` command) and executed as a standalone Ballerina service that processes EDI files via a REST interface.
+This is useful for microservices environments where the EDI processing functionality can be deployed as a separate microservice.

 For example, the `citymart` library generated above can be built and executed as a JAR file.
 Once executed, it will expose a REST service to work with `X12 850`, `810`, `820`, and `855` files.